Alternative Futures and Regional Prospects Symposium

 Venue: UTS City Campus, Building 8 , Level 5 – Room 2 (CB08.05.002): 14-28 Ultimo Rd, Ultimo NSW 2007

-Organizers: The University of Newcastle, University of Technology Sydney, Common Alternatives Network
+Organizers: The University of Newcastle Alternative Futures Network, University of Technology Sydney, Common Alternatives Network

-A two-day symposium including roundtable discussions, to cross-fertilize between several game-changing communal responses, pioneering workable policy agendas and ‘real utopian’ visions in the current era of economic uncertainties
+A two-day symposium including roundtable discussions, to cross-fertilize between several game-changing communal responses, pioneering workable policy platforms and ‘concrete Utopian’ visions in the current era of economic uncertainties.

 The post-mining boom era has already started, and it has posed serious challenges to the Australian economy in general and to the Hunter region communities in particular.
-Among the most important challenges commonly acknowledged by the entrepreneurs, small business owners and workers in the region are: prospects of rising under/un-employment especially among the youth, environmental degradations, unconstructive competitions (between sectors like farming, wine production, tourism and mining), wage stagnation, decline in property investment and water management issues.
+Among the most important challenges commonly acknowledged by the entrepreneurs, small business owners and workers in the region are: prospects of rising under/un-employment especially among the youth, environmental degradation, unconstructive competitions, wage stagnation, decline in property investment and water management issues.
 New insights and leadership are needed for a future after coal.
 Prospective trajectories of change in future should be predicted.
 Alternatives and solutions to such challenges, instead of short-term remedies, need to be envisioned by drawing on careful analysis of the roots of today’s challenges and changes.
-Many lessens can be learnt from projects and experiences that have already gained momentum in other places across the world.
+Many lessens can be learned from projects and experiences that have already gained momentum in other places across the world.